tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Java SDK/对象操作_intl_en.md

 #### Response description

 - Success: returns `InitiateMultipartUploadResult`, including the `uploadId` that identifies the multipart upload.
-- Failure: an error (such as authentication failure) occurs, throwing the "CosClientException" or "CosServiceException" exception.
+- Failure: If an error (such as authentication failure) occurs, the `CosClientException` or `CosServiceException` exception will be thrown.
 For more information, please see [Troubleshooting](https://intl.cloud.tencent.com/document/product/436/31537).

-### Uploading a part
+###  Uploading parts

-This API (Upload Part) is used to upload parts in a multipart upload.
+This API (`Upload Part`) is used to upload parts.

 #### Method prototype